RayCraft-Studios/Simple_Encrypt/README.md

 	static void Main(string[] args)
         {
-        	// Create two instances of EncryptManager (e.g., for two communication partners) EncryptManager encrypt = new EncryptManager(1024); // Key length
+        	// Create two instances of EncryptManager (e.g., for two communication partners) EncryptManager encrypt = new EncryptManager(1024); // Key length in charakters

                 // User1 sends their public key to User2 and vice versa string publicKey= encrypt.GetPublicKey();

-                string publicKeyUser2; //Implement a function to get the public key of user 2 e.g with TcpClient
+		//Implement a function to get the public key of user 2 e.g with TcpClient
+		//In this Example we just create a new EncryptManager to Simulate a second user EncryptManager user2 = new EncryptManager(1024);
+		string publicKeyUser2 = user2.GetPublicKey();

         	// Initialize the shared key on both sides encrypt.InitSharedKey(publicKeyUser2);